kagantmr/zuzu/README.md

 ## Status

-Phases 0–12 is completed and synchronous IPC is implemented and tested.
+Phases 0–12 is completed.
+Synchronous IPC is implemented and tested.

 | Phase | Name | Status |
 |-------|------|--------|